Aging

 (310)-445-4652

-This organization funds research to find a cure for Alzheimer’s disease and works with hospitals and other institutions to create facilities to care for individuals with Alzheimer’s disease and related disorders.
-Its center in Los Alamitos, California, offers long-term care exclusively to individuals with Alzheimer’s disease and related disorders.
-The centers are planned in Massachusetts, Michigan, Minnesota, Ohio, Oregon, Pennsylvania, and Texas.
+This organization funds research to find a cure for Alzheimer’s disease.
+In addition, it works with hospitals and other institutions to create facilities to care for individuals with Alzheimer’s disease and related disorders.
+Its center in Los Alamitos, California, offers long-term care exclusively to individuals with Alzheimer’s and related disorders.
+In addition, the centers are planned in Massachusetts, Michigan, Minnesota, Ohio, Oregon, Pennsylvania, and Texas.

 Amyotrophic Lateral Sclerosis (ALS)